Windstorm selection helper#

 client = cdsapi.Client(url=URL, key=KEY)

-tracks_zip = client.retrieve("sis-european-wind-storm-indicators", {
+tracks_zip = client.retrieve("sis-european-wind-storm-reanalysis", {

-"product": ["windstorm_tracks"],
+"product": "windstorm_track",

-"variable": "all"
+"variable": "all",

 }).download(tracks_zip)